werf/werf/docs/pages/how_to/distributed_build.md

   ## It is important that the deploy stage depends on the build stage.
 If the build stage fails, deploy stage should not start.
   dependencies:
   - build
-  ## We need to use deploy runner, because dapp needs to interact with the kubectl
+  ## We need to use deploy runner, because werf needs to interact with the kubectl
   tags:
   - deploy